-"J. In order to help provide a stable market for recycled goods, the County of Champaign will make a concerted effort to purchase and use recycled/recyclable/reclaimable goods when recycled/recyclable/reclaimable goods quoted are of comparable quality to County-specified requirements and are quoted at a price competitive for the quality specified."
+"J. To help provide a stable market for recycled goods, the County of Champaign will make a concerted effort to purchase and use recycled/recyclable/reclaimable goods when recycled/recyclable/reclaimable goods quoted are of comparable quality to County-specified requirements and are quoted at a price competitive for the quality specified."